YousufNaveedKhan/CSharp-SQL-Course/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the content of this repository for any purpose.
+This repository is licensed under the Educational Materials License.
+You are free to use, modify, and distribute the content of this repository for educational purposes only.
+See the [LISENCE](LICENSE) file for details.